 SGMP provides members with powerful professional resources.
 A majority of the organization’s membership must be comprised of meeting planners to ensure that SGMP is not deemed a prohibited source by the federal government.
 This is why a planner applicant may join on their own at any time but a supplier applicant is required to join along with two planner applicants.

-Supplier applicants for the Rocky Mountain Chapter currently must submit two planner matches in the same month in order to join SGMP.
+Supplier applicants for the Rocky Mountain Chapter currently must submit a planner match in the same month in order to join SGMP.

 To join, please go to the following link: www.sgmp.org